Virtual interview tips

 You won’t be able to use the computer to look things up during your virtual interview so make sure you’ve done your research beforehand.
 Write out any questions you may have and be prepared to take notes.

-Ask for tips from the IT staffing agency (if you’re working with one) and be prepared to discuss strengths and weaknesses.
+Ask for tips from the engineering staffing agency (if you’re working with one) and be prepared to discuss strengths and weaknesses.
 Make sure you have read over the company’s website thoroughly and have a good understanding of what they do

 5. Practice for your virtual interview